Healthy Homes Assessment Te Marua

 Home Assessments Te Marua for Rental Properties

-There are many concerns to check during a house assessment to see if your rental property is in compliance with the minimal requirements of the Healthy Homes Standard.
-A few examples are:
+There are numerous concerns to look over in an home review to determine if your rental property meets the minimum requirements of the Healthy Homes Standard.
+There are a few examples:

-The repercussions of not having an Healthy home that is in compliance with The Residential Tenancies Act and consequently being in the wrong of the Tenancy services ruling can be significant for property managers and landlords.
-For expert guidance, contact us today and book your rental properties house evaluation.
+The consequences of not having a Healthy Home in accordance with regulations under the Residential Tenancies Act and consequently being in the wrong of the Tenancy solutions ruling can be significant for property owners and landlords.
+For specialist advice get in touch today and book your rental properties house assessment.

 home assessments for rental properties